jgmenu/jgmenu/README.md

 Getting started
 ---------------

-To get started, use the `jgmenu_run` wrapper.
-Try:
+To get started, use `jgmenu_run`.
+For example, try:

 ```bash
 jgmenu_run pmenu